MTVU: Programming

 According to its promotional materials from 2004 to 2018, MTVU broadcast exclusive content dedicated to aspects of college life, including music, news, and on-campus events.
 The channel was the first MTV network to stream all of its content online.
-On-campus events included the Campus Invasion tour, featuring up-and-coming bands; the GAME0Rz Ball tour, which brings new video games to campus; and Tailgate Tour, which provides MTVU with a presence at campus tailgates.
+On-campus events included the Campus Invasion tour, featuring up-and-coming bands; the GAME0Rz Ball tour, which featured new video games on campus; and Tailgate Tour, which provided MTVU with a presence at campus tailgates.
 MTVU shows included Dean's List, the MTVU Awards, and MTVU Spring Break.

-Currently, MTVU plays a mix of music videos with an emphasis on emerging artists and short interestistial segments focusing on college life.
-Previously at each hour, MTVU broadcast news updates from ABC News (and before that CBS News until late 2006 in the wake of the Viacom/CBS split), including international news and college-related news.
-Twice an hour, MTV News once aired stories on subjects such as music downloading, and musical artists under promotion by MTVU.
+MTVU has also played a mix of music videos with an emphasis on emerging artists and short interestistial segments focusing on college life.
+Previously at each hour, MTVU broadcast news updates from ABC News and formerly CBS News before the Viacom/CBS split in 2006, including international news and college-related news.
+MTV News also aired stories twice an hour on subjects such as music downloading, and musical artists under promotion by MTVU.

 Additionally, MTVU aired several original programs produced by and featuring college students.
-The Freshmen featured three rotating student panelists discussing new music videos and was hosted by Kim Stolz; Stand-In brought celebrities and intellectuals into college classrooms to teach for a day, and featured people such as Nobel Laureates Elie Wiesel and Shimon Peres; Madonna; John McCain; Marilyn Manson; and Jhumpa Lahiri.
-It has also started a social networking site "Meet or Delete", along with HP.
+The Freshmen featured three rotating student panelists discussing new music videos and was hosted by Kim Stolz; Stand-In featured celebrities and intellectuals teaching college classrooms for a day, including Nobel Laureates Elie Wiesel and Shimon Peres; Madonna; John McCain; Marilyn Manson; and Jhumpa Lahiri.
+It also operated a social networking site titled "Meet or Delete", along with Hewlett-Packard.

 Awards

 MTVU Woodie Awards

-MTVU formerly broadcast its own semi-annual awards show, the MTV Woodies, which it states recognizes "the music voted best by college students."
-Previous winners have included 2005's Death Cab for Cutie, Motion City Soundtrack, and The Afters; 2006 winners include Thirty Seconds to Mars, Plain White T's, mewithoutYou, The Subways and Gnarls Barkley.
+From 2004 to 2017, MTVU broadcast its own annual awards show, the MTV Woodies, which recognized "the music voted best by college students."
+2005 winners include Death Cab for Cutie, Motion City Soundtrack, and The Afters; 2006 winners include Thirty Seconds to Mars, Plain White T's, mewithoutYou, The Subways and Gnarls Barkley.
 The 2006 ceremony was also notable for the altercation of Elijah Wood and Scott from the music blog Stereogum with Jared Leto.
-The 2008 awards had a huge fan voting for the Best Music On Campus award, where The Bride Wore Black won the award and Chasing Arrows came in right behind.
+The 2008 awards featured a fan-voted category for local college bands called the Best Music On Campus award, where The Bride Wore Black won the award and Chasing Arrows was the runner-up.
 Winners at the 2008 Woodie Awards included Paramore and There for Tomorrow.
-Winners at the 2009 Woodie Awards included Green Day, Kings of Leon, Matt & Kim, NeverShoutNever, Tech N9ne and Hotel of the Laughing Tree.
+Winners at the 2009 Woodie Awards included Green Day, Kings of Leon, Matt and Kim, Never Shout Never, Tech N9ne and Hotel of the Laughing Tree.
 Winners at the 2014 Woodie Awards included Beyoncé, Drake, Ed Sheeran, and Skrillex.
 Fall Out Boy became the first inductees at "Hall of Wood" at the 2015 Woodie Awards.
 They had won the Streaming Woodie award for "Grand Theft Autumn" at the first ceremony in 2004.